Pokémon: 2016: Release of Pokémon Go

 In 2016, the Pokémon franchise spawned a second worldwide fad with the release of Pokémon Go, a mobile augmented reality game.
 The app originated as a Google April Fools' Day joke in 2014: the "Google Maps Pokémon Challenge".
 The prank was conceived by Tsunekazu Ishihara and Satoru Iwata.
-On Ishihara's initiation, the hoax was turned into an actual video game developed by Niantic.
+On Ishihara's initiative, the hoax was turned into an actual video game developed by Niantic.
 Ishihara was a fan of Niantic's previous transreality game, Ingress, and saw the game's concept as a perfect match for Pokémon.

 Through in-game purchases, the game generated more than by the end of July 2016, with App Annie reporting that Pokémon Go had generated around in revenue every day that month.
 The same month, Sensor Tower reported that the game had passed more than in worldwide revenue, beating every existing record set by Clash of Clans and Candy Crush by a wide margin.
 The average daily usage of the app on Android devices in July 2016 exceeded that of Snapchat, Tinder, Twitter, Instagram, and Facebook.
 By 2 September 2016, Pokémon Go had generated more than $440 million in worldwide revenue, according to Sensor Tower.
 By 30 September, it had received 500 million downloads and grossed in 80 days, according to market research firm Newzoo.
 Pokémon Go reached the milestone of $600 million in revenue after only 90 days on the market, becoming the fastest mobile game ever to do so.

-Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! were released for the Nintendo Switch on 16 November 2018.
-They are part of Generation VII.
-Inspired by Pokémon Yellow, the games seek to introduce newcomers and a new generation of players (particularly Pokémon Go players) to the Pokémon series in addition to catering old players.
-As such, the games feature similar capture mechanics to Go where the player throws Poké Balls to catch wild Pokémon rather than battling them like traditional Pokémon games.
-In addition, the games feature the same setting and characters as the first generation of games and the original animated series, and include exclusively the original 151 Pokémon to further appeal to their targeted audience.
-The only new Pokémon featured are Meltan and Melmetal.